deepikaksr/RAG-chatbot/README.md

 # RAG-Based Chatbot

 This is a Retrieval-Augmented Generation (RAG) chatbot built with Streamlit.
 It accepts multiple file types—text documents, CSV, PDF, DOCX, images, and videos—and uses TF-IDF vectorization for unstructured retrieval, plus a Gemini API call for structured CSV queries (SQL) and final answer generation.
-Audio from videos is transcribed using a Whisper model via a Groq API call (placeholder code can be replaced with a real endpoint).
+Audio from videos is transcribed using a Whisper model via a Groq API call.

 ## Features